 I also think we ought to pay significant salary bonuses to school teachers or professors who are willing to legally possess guns on school campuses, and to use them if a Columbine, Virginia Tech, Sandy Hook or Parkland situation recurs.
 No teacher should be compelled or expected to do this, but those who are willing to step forward and perform this service ought to be financially rewarded for assuming that risk.
 They would of course have to be screened to determine their mental fitness and past history, but I get the feeling they’d be more than happy to do so.

-And if these measures seem too onerous or scary, I urge you to pray to God and see if his sympathies lie with you, or with the growing list of those who’ve lost loved ones to mass shootings.
-As we read in Mosiah 18:9 that Alma urged, as a Christian, do as much as you can to show that you’re “willing to mourn with those that mourn, and comfort those that stand in need of comfort.”
+And if these measures seem too onerous or frightening, I urge you to pray to God and see if his sympathies lie with you, or with the growing list of those who’ve lost loved ones to mass shootings.
+May we Christians do as much as we can to show, as the Book of Mormon prophet Alma urged in Mosiah 18:9, that we’re “willing to mourn with those that mourn, and comfort those that stand in need of comfort.”